 2. Anticipate the interview will be conducted in English and not in your native language; you will also likely be alone.
 Do not try to take your family or friends with you or recite a memorized speech.

 3. The interview does not take long, so you must be well prepared.
 Be brief.
 Keep answers to the officer’s questions short, but to the point.
 Organize your supporting documentation so that it can be presented clearly without hesitation or fumbling.

 4. Maintain a positive attitude: be friendly, courteous, and confident that you will receive the visa.

-- Know your school’s program and how it fits your career plans.
+5. Know about the program that you are admitted to and how it fits your career plans.
+Be ready to talk about details of your major and why you want to study this subject.
 You should be able to explain how studying in the U.S. relates to your future professional career when you return home.
 Your main purpose in coming to the United States should be to study, not for the chance to work before or after graduation.

-- Be aware that F-2 dependents cannot, under any circumstance, be employed in the U.S. J-2 dependents can apply for work permission, but income cannot be used to support J-1 students.
-You must show sufficient financial resources to support dependents.
+8. You must show sufficient financial resources to support dependents.
+Be aware that F-2 dependents cannot, under any circumstance, be employed in the U.S. J-2 dependents can apply for work permission, but income cannot be used to support J-1 students.

 Good luck in getting your visa!
 Please send us an email immediately to let us know how it went.